CaViCcHi/CvCSlider/README.md

 		<div class="item-next"></div>
 	</div>

-and now simply call the method
+and now simply call the method (this is just an example ( ...options... ) will give you an error :)

 	$(document).ready(function(){
 		$(".bottom-slider").CvCSlide( { ...options... } );